What disability-related health supports are

 - mailing it to us at NDIA, GPO Box 700, Canberra ACT 2601.

 We’ll let you know if we need more information, and what we need to make a decision.
-If your request is approved, the funding will be included in your NDIS plan.
+The funding will be included in your NDIS plan if your request is approved.

 If your request isn’t approved

-If your situation changes and you think you may need more or different disability-related health support, you can ask for a change to your plan at any time.
+You can ask for a change to your plan at any time if your situation changes and you think you may need more or different disability-related health support.

 Learn more about how to tell us about a change of situation.